 About the Arkansas Certified Public Manager® Program

-This two-year program, accredited by the National CPM Consortium, has a long history of providing excellent management training to current and future public servants in Arkansas.
+This two-year program, accredited by the National CPM Consortium, has a long history of providing excellent management training to public servants in Arkansas.
 The program requires 300 hours of management development including skill-building workshops, activities that apply learning to current public challenges, and person-specific professional development.
 The curriculum is based on seven competencies outlined by the National CPM Consortium.
 These competencies enable public managers to effectively lead people, manage work processes, and develop self-mastery.
 Participants are introduced to additional knowledge and skills to expand their vision, meet unexpected challenges, increase performance, set and achieve goals, and navigate the changing dynamics in the public sector.

 Join Our Mailing List